 A lot of people insist they need to lose weight, whether they're overweight or not.
 The truth is, very few people are happy with the shape and size of their bodies, regardless of whether or not they need to lose weight.

-According to official statistics, 61.3% of adults and 30% of children in England need to lose weight because they're overweight or obese.
+According to recent statistics from Public Health England, nearly two-thirds of adults in England need to lose weight because they're overweight or obese.

 You may need to lose weight if you: